“Do what you love. Know your own bone; Gnaw at it, bury it, unearth it, and gnaw at it still.” – Henry David Thoreau

 Let’s start by declaring what this is not: Know Your Own Bone is not another “Here’s What I Think!” website.
 There are plenty of opinion websites available for those seeking subjective geek speak.
 Know Your Own Bone is a data-informed website about business-related best practices for visitor-serving organizations to aid in achieving both their mission-related and financial goals.

 Know Your Own Bone shares data and analysis about how cultural audiences think and behave.
 While organizations may have the specific expertise to declare a matter important, it is the market that ultimately determines a matter’s relevance.
 Know Your Own Bone focuses on operations from the outside-in (i.e. audience centric) rather than the traditional inside-out way of approaching leadership.
 As a result, the data and analysis that I share sometimes busts outdated industry myths and serves to challenge the dogmas that tend to govern cultural organizations.

 Why write Know Your Own Bone?

 I’m the Chief Market Engagement Officer for IMPACTS Research & Development, a private company that provides predictive intelligence to inform development, economic, marketing and policy strategies.
 I have been granted permission by sponsoring organizations and clients to share the data that appear on this website.
-Often, their publication on Know Your Own Bone represent the first time that the data have been publicly shared.
+Often, their publication on Know Your Own Bone represents the first time that the data have been publicly shared.
 In my work at IMPACTS, I keep my eyes peeled for interesting data that I think will be of broader interest, and then ask the company for permission to share it with fellow nonprofit and cultural professionals.
 I like to think of myself as a private-sector/nonprofit-sector double agent.